schustischuster/evoGE/GOslim/Readme.md

 ```

 Next, we wanted to test wether the evolutionary stability of gene subsets is affected by gene expression levels.
-We therefore generated subsets of orthologous genes according to quantiles of average expression either across all samples (inter-organ inter-species), or within an organ across species (intra-organ inter-species).
+We therefore generated subsets of orthologous genes according to quantiles of average expression either across all samples (inter-organ inter-species), or within the same organ across species (intra-organ inter-species).
 For each quantile set, we then calculated metric pearson distances and fitted non-linear regression models to estimate quantile-specific rates of gene expression evolution.

 ```R
 getExprCons(nquant, qtype = c("base_mean", "organ_spec"), ...)